-In order to define what a (almost canonical) model set is in $\mathbb{R}^d$ (see \cite{Sch} as well as \cite{Mo2} for a more detailed exposition), we consider first an environment used to construct it, namely a \textit{cut $\&$ project scheme}.
-It consists of a data $(\mathsf{H}, \Sigma , \mathbb{R}^d)$ with associated diagram
+To define what an (almost canonical) model set in $\mathbb{R}^d$ is (see \cite{Sch}, as well as \cite{Mo2} for a more detailed exposition), we consider first an environment used to construct it, namely a \textit{cut and project scheme}.
+This consists of a triple $(\mathsf{H}, \Sigma , \mathbb{R}^d)$ and a diagram